Admission to the PhD Degree Programme in Logistics

 - Personal information in the form of a CV

 - Transcripts of relevant higher education.
 Applicants with their own financial means must submit certified copies of transcripts.
 A ‘stipendiat’ is not required to submit certified copies of transcripts.

 - A short description of the project.
 It should include some details about what will be done the first year; otherwise give a more general description of the project.

-- Name of advisor(s).
-The principal advisor must be employed by the college.
-All advisors must have been asked and be willing to be advisors.
+- Name of supervisor(s).
+The main supervisor must be employed by the university college.
+All supervisors must have been asked and be willing to be supervisors.

-- List of courses that total 45 credits, 30 of which must be exam based.
+- List of courses that total 45 ECTS, 30 of which must be exam based.

 - Plan for stay abroad.

 - Plan for required work (if relevant) whether it is completely or partially determined.